suncoast-devs/handbook/curriculum/back-end/high-level-schedule.md

 # Week 8

-Week Goal: Learn your new
+Week Goal: Learn the new Languages

 ## Daily breakdown